VirtexXR/TechnicalArt-Challenge/README.md

 ## The Problem

-We need a hologram shader that can be used to present 2D advertisment banners within various environments inside our app.
+We need a hologram shader that can be used to present 3D holograms (ranging from characters to game objects/props) within various environments inside our app.

 This shader must contain the folllowing features:
 - Static